dotnet/docs-maui/docs/macios/xcsync.md

 - **`/p:xcSyncXcodeFolder=<TARGET_XCODE_DIRECTORY>`**

-    Directory in which to place the generated Xcode project.
+    The directory in which to place the generated Xcode project.
 The default path is *./obj/xcode*.

 - **`/p:xcSyncVerbosity=<LEVEL>`**